tldr-pages/tldr/pages/common/gh.md

 > Work seamlessly with GitHub from the command line.
 > More information: <https://cli.github.com/>.

-- View and filter repository’s open issues:

-`gh issue list`

-- Create a new issue:

-`gh issue create`

-- View an issue in the browser:

-`gh issue view`

 - Create a pull request:

 `gh pr create`

+- View a pull request in the browser:

+`gh pr view`

 - Check out pull requests locally: